Love on the Rocks: CASA’s $600M Venezuelan Plane Sale Hits Heavy Turbulence, Crashes

 This was a pretty clear signal of political pressure to continue with the deal.
 In response, the Venezuelan authorities reserved their options, saying that they’d make a go/no-go decision once they received EADS-CASA’s new proposal.

-They also stepped up the pressure on the patrol boat issue.
-On January 31, 2006, Chavez said that he needed to know “once and for all” whether Spain will sell Venezuela the military patrol boats that it ordered, or whether Venezuela needs to begin negotiations to buy them from other countries.
+Venezuela also stepped up the pressure on the patrol boat issue.
+On Jan 31/06, Chavez said that he needed to know “once and for all” whether Spain will sell Venezuela the military patrol boats that it ordered, or whether Venezuela needs to begin negotiations to buy them from other countries.
 “We’re going to tell the Spaniards to tell us once and for all whether they can sell them to us or not, because then we’ll buy those boats from Russia, or China, or Iran, or India, or in Brazil.”
-He has also threatened to go to Russia or China for alternatives to the Spanish aircraft – probably Antonov An-32s or Chinese Yun-8 (An-12 copy, offered in many versions including maritime patrol) and Yun-7 (An-26 copy)
+He has also threatened to go to Russia or China for alternatives to the Spanish aircraft – probably Antonov An-32s or Chinese Yun-8 (An-12 copy, offered in many versions including maritime patrol) and Yun-7 (An-26 copy).

-Chavez further claimed that the purchase from Spain was an attempt to help Spanish prime minister Zapatero, since Zapatero had told him “that he had problems with some shipyards.”
+Chavez further claimed that Venezuela’s purchase from Spain was an attempt to help Spanish prime minister Zapatero, since Zapatero had told him “that he had problems with some shipyards.”

 That last statement was significant.
 Politicians in every country have been known to do unnatural things in order to provide make-work for their national defense industrial base.
-If Spain really did have a lag in its order pipeline, the Spanish government could well choose to address the profitability issue itself, in order to move the (somewhat-linked) sales ahead.
+If Spain really did have a lag in its order pipeline, the Spanish government could well choose to address the deal’s profitability issue itself, in order to keep the production lines humming.